 We work continually to provide high quality water to every tap.
 In order to maintain a safe and dependable water supply, we may need to make improvements that will benefit all of our customers.
 These improvements are sometimes reflected as rate structure adjustments.
-We ask that all our customers help us conserve and protect our water resources, which impact our present lifestyle and our children's future.
-Please call the WRC office at 248-452-9158 if you have questions or visit our web site at www.oakgov.com/water.
+We ask that all our customers help us conserve and protect our water resources, which impact our present life style and our children's future.